 Lastly, don’t forget what experience you set out to give to your online customers.
 Are you going to offer online reservations or is your proposition immediate home delivery?
 Your website functionality needs to match your customer conversion goals.
 For example, real-time payments are vital if you want to offer a fast delivery service, whereas user log-in functionality will be required if you want to offer a customer loyalty program.

 So, before you go all-in with one website model, be sure to check out all the possible software integrations at your disposal.

 Create Social Media Content

 The second thing you’ll need to do is get started with social media.
 With social media, you can attract all those Gen Z and millennials foodies – not only because they are the online demographic, but because they tend to research their food choices on social platforms as well.

 You can use the power of social media and create organic content.
 Post images and videos of your products and services, and behind-the-scenes stories, and share exclusive offers, discounts, or recipe tips to build your online community.

 The old saying “we eat with our eyes first” is just as important online as ever.
 The images of your food, dishes, and products must be pleasing to look at.
 Bay Area grocer Berkeley Bowl relies upon Local Express’s cache of high-quality images in addition to photos taken by their in-house photographer.

-By running ads on Instagram, Facebook, or other social media channels, you can increase the likelihood that your promotion is recognized by customers and users that might otherwise be out of your reach.
-Always keep your ad texts short, simple and engaging, and include a call-to-action.
+By running ads on Instagram, Facebook, or other social media channels, you can increase the likelihood that your promotion is recognized by customers and users who might otherwise be out of your reach.
+Always keep your ad texts short, simple, and engaging, and include a call-to-action.
 Those should seduce your customer to visit your page or order a product, such as: “Buy 2, get 1 free”.